havesomepham/CMPINF0010FinalProject/README.md

 # CMPINF0010FinalProject
-Final Project for CMPINF0010 Big Ideas
+Final Project for CMPINF0010 Big Ideas.

+We were tasked with taking data from the Western Pennsylvania Regional Data Center to determine what the best neighborhood in Pittsburgh is.
+We selected the metric *best neighborhood to do car racing.*

 - Team name: Team Kevin